evennia/evennia/docs/sphinx/source/wiki/UnitTesting.rst

 ::

-    # testing a simple funciontry:    # this is an optimized version only available in later Django versions    from django.utils.unittest import TestCase except ImportError:    # if the first fail, we use the old version    from django.test import TestCase# the function we want to test from mypath import myfuncTestObj(unittest.TestCase):    "This tests a function myfunc."   def test_return_value(self):        "test method.
-Makes sure return value is as expected."          expected_return = "This is me being nice."        actual_return = myfunc()        # test         self.assertEqual(expected_return, actual_return)    def test_alternative_call(self):        "test method.
-Calls with a keyword argument."        expected_return = "This is me being baaaad."        actual_return = myfunc(bad=True)        # test        self.assertEqual(expected_return, actual_return)
+    # testing a simple funcion

+    try:
+       # this is an optimized version only available in later Django versions
+       from django.utils.unittest import TestCase
+    except ImportError:
+       # if the first fail, we use the old version
+       from django.test import TestCase

+    # the function we want to test
+    from mypath import myfunc

+    TestObj(unittest.TestCase):
+       "This tests a function myfunc."

+       def test_return_value(self):
+           "test method.
+Makes sure return value is as expected."
+           expected_return = "This is me being nice." actual_return = myfunc()
+           # test
+           self.assertEqual(expected_return, actual_return)
+       def test_alternative_call(self):
+           "test method.
+Calls with a keyword argument." expected_return = "This is me being baaaad." actual_return = myfunc(bad=True)
+           # test
+           self.assertEqual(expected_return, actual_return)

 The above example is very simplistic, but you should get the idea.
 Look at ``src/objects/tests.py`` for more realistic examples of tests.
 You